Yandex Cloud

 This will open the list of completed applications.
 To switch to the list of running applications, click Show incomplete applications at the bottom of the table.

-5. Find the application in question and follow the link in the App ID column.
+5. Find the application in question and click the link in the App ID column.

-This will open the Spark History Server Web UI window with details on the application you selected:
+This will open the Spark History Server Web UI window with details of the application you selected:

 • Event Timeline: History of job runs with info on added and removed executors.

-• Active Jobs: List of jobs being run or pending.
+• Active Jobs: List of running or pending jobs.

 • Completed Jobs: List of completed jobs.